genexus-books/Saia/docs/AssistantsAPI.md

 ## POST /text

-Sends a text prompt to the GBrain Assistant.
+Sends a text prompt to the Saia Assistant.

 ### Parameters